 - The Federation of International Employers/La Federación de Empresarios Internacionales (hereinafter referred to – including our operating affiliates – as FedEE®) has its head office at Adam House, 7-10 Adam Street, The Strand, London WC2N 6AA, United Kingdom.
 The Federation is an employers’ organization providing professional HR support services to multinational enterprises worldwide.
 References to members in this text shall apply to all categories of Membership and Fellowship.
 The terms “corporate membership” or “corporate member(s)” shall strictly apply to membership subject to an annual subscription.

 - Membership of the Federation is open to established private sector companies, trade commissions, international bodies and diplomatic missions, governmental labour ministries, voluntary organisations and certain professional firms.
 It is not open to trade unions, recruitment companies, labour-hiring organisations (including gangmasters), HR consultancies, HR outsourcing companies, payroll providers, payroll/HR software companies, other employer associations or HR professional groups, competitor organisations, political parties, or companies that have seriously been subject to disrepute during the last five years due to their employment or related practices.
 Competitor (or potential competitor) organisations that covertly seek membership via a third party will forfeit any payment made in respect to membership.

-- All organisations in membership must be established bona fide employers that operate (or plan to operate) in two or more countries, have 200+ employees and their own in-house HR Department.
+- All organisations seeking membership must be established bona fide employers that operate (or plan to operate) in two or more countries, have 200+ employees and their own in-house HR Department.
 Smaller companies will be admitted to membership at the Federation’s discretion – provided they employ staff in more than one country.
 Likewise, admission will normally be given to federal or state organisations, from truly democratic countries, that wish to affiliate to the Federation.
 Applicants must communicate through corporate domains registered in their own corporate name(s).
 Applications are reviewed by the FedEE Membership Review Group and may be accepted or refused at its discretion.
 Membership may be terminated at the discretion of the Secretariat if a member organisation is considered to be seriously in breach of these terms and conditions, or is considered not to be a suitable or appropriate corporate body to be a member of the Federation.